 Irish actor Domhnall Gleeson has praised his mother and described her as “a brilliant woman”.

-The 34-year-old is the son of Hollywood star Brendan Gleeson and social worker Mary.
+The star is the son of Hollywood stalwart Brendan Gleeson and social worker Mary.
 He admitted to the Sun that he is a total Mammy’s Boy and wouldn’t swap her for anyone in the world.

-Gleeson was speaking ahead of the release of his latest movie Goodbye Christopher Robin in which he plays the writer of Winnie the Pooh, AA Milne.
+Gleeson was speaking ahead of the release of his 2017 movie Goodbye Christopher Robin in which he plays the writer of Winnie the Pooh, AA Milne.

 He said: “My mother is every bit as important to our family as my father.
 Both of them are fantastic parents.